 I enjoy curriculum development, and have designed inquiry-based exercises and modules for both high school and college.
 From 2013-2015, I was involved with UCLA’s Undergraduate Education Initiative cluster program.
 The Global Environment was a team-taught, interdisciplinary course spanning the year, culminating in a spring seminar I designed called Fueling the Future.
 We examined the environmental and economic impacts of all major conventional and renewable energy resources.
 I’m frequently asked for materials from this course, and editable versions are available here as a .zip file.

 Next Generation Science Standards (NGSS) offers a great deal of rigor and flexibility to earth science education.
 NGSS has been developed since I left high school teaching, and I’m excited about the possibilities.
-In 2017, I wrote a module on California climate and vegetation change over long timescales, aligned to NGSS.
+In 2017, I developed a teaching unit on California climate and vegetation change over long timescales, aligned to NGSS.
 I saw a way to incorporate several interests and gaps in ecology/biogeography pedagogy.
-The module uses two platforms I frequently use in research, CalFlora and Neotoma Explorer.
+The unit uses two platforms I frequently use in research, CalFlora and Neotoma Explorer.
 The California Geographical Society, one of my favorite professional societies, supported its publication and dissemination.
 A short paper about it is available via The California Geographer.
-The module is hosted at Carleton College’s Science Education Resource Center.
+The unit is hosted at Carleton College’s Science Education Resource Center.